Oprah’s Favorite Cooling Sheets and Pajamas Are 30% Off Right Now

-Oprah’s Favorite Sheets and Pajamas Are 30% Off at This Post-Prime Day Sale
+Oprah’s Favorite Cooling Sheets and Pajamas Are 30% Off at This Summer Sale

-Oprah Winfrey's favorite bedding brand Cozy Earth is extending its competing Prime Day sale with sitewide deals on best-sellers, like bamboo pajamas and sheets.
+Oprah Winfrey's favorite bedding brand Cozy Earth extended its Amazon Prime Day alternative sale with sitewide deals on best-sellers, like bamboo pajamas and sheets.
 The Cozy Earth Cozy Days Sale is offering up to 30% off Oprah's hand-selected picks that made it onto Oprah's Favorite Things lists four years in a row.

 Oprah loves Cozy Earth for their ultra soft, breathable bedding that is perfect for summertime and helps keep your body cool while you snooze.
-The hypoallergenic sheets, pillow cases, duvet covers and comforters are made from 100% viscose from bamboo and are made to last through every season.
+The hypoallergenic sheets, pillow cases, duvet covers and comforters are made from 100% viscose from bamboo that feels degrees cooler than cotton.
 In addition to bedding, Cozy Earth offers chic and comfortable loungewear from pajama sets to joggers, socks and more.

 Described by Oprah as “the softest EVER," Cozy Earth's dreamy sheet sets along with the bamboo pajamas are excellent for lazy mornings, cozy nights, and everything in between.
 Save big on Oprah's favorite cooling bedding and loungewear at the Cozy Earth sale below.